AXLCHU/MLMC/README.md

 ### Objectives:

 - Implementation of closed-form formulas with different discretization schemes
-- Implementation of standard Monte Carlo and Brownian Bridge method for barrier options under both BS and Heston model
+- Implementation of standard Monte Carlo and Brownian Bridge method for barrier options under both GBM and Heston model
 - Implementation of Multi Level Monte Carlo and antithetic MLMC
 - Comparison of results in terms of variance reduction and time complexity